-Step Action 20 Crafco, Inc. recommends that you use a new screen assembly to ensure the agitator and paddles have good threads to secure with, along with new hardware.
-(See Fig. 6-11 Agitator Shaft and Paddles Mounting) 21 Remove the paddles from the old screen assembly and bolt them to the new screen assembly, using (6) 1⁄2"-13 x 1" bolts with (6) 1⁄2" grade 8 washers.
+Step Action 19 Crafco, Inc. recommends that you use a new screen assembly to ensure the agitator and paddles have good threads to secure with, along with new hardware.
+Fig. 6-11 Agitator Shaft and Paddles Mounting 20 Remove the paddles from the old screen assembly and bolt them to the new screen assembly, using (10) $\frac{1}{2}$ "-13 x 1" bolts with (10) $\frac{1}{2}$ " grade 8 washers.
 The use of Loctite on the threads before assembling is also recommended.
-22 Place the material screen and paddle assembly onto the material pump.
+Torque these bolts to 80 lb-ft.
+21 Place the material screen and paddle assembly onto the material pump.
 Lower the agitator shaft down onto the screen assembly and secure it with (4) 1⁄2"-13 x 1" bolts with (4) 1⁄2" grade 8 washers.
 The use of Loctite on the threads before assembling is also recommended.
+Torque these bolts to 80 lb-ft.